Fairblock/fairyring/scripts/tests/README.md

 ## Requirement

-1. Make sure you have the executable of [ShareGenerator](https://github.com/FairBlock/ShareGenerator) and [Encrypter](https://github.com/FairBlock/encrypter) ready in the `tests/` directory.
+1. Make sure you have the executable of [ShareGenerator](https://github.com/FairBlock/ShareGenerator) and [Encrypter](https://github.com/FairBlock/encrypter) ready in the `fairyring` directory.
+(Same directory as where the `Makefile` is located at)

 2. Rename them to `ShareGenerator` and `encrypter` or you can update the name in scripts.